Bnei Akiva: Organizational framework

 In Israel, Bnei Akiva is affiliated with the Religious Kibbutz Movement.
 It is run by a National Secretariat (Hanhala Artzit).
 Outside Israel, local branches of Bnei Akiva are under the Bnei Akiva Olami (Worldwide) organization.
-In every country, Bnei Akiva operates a network of Shabbat groups, summer camps, leadership seminars, Shabbatonim, and other activities.
+In every country, Bnei Akiva operates a network of Shabbat groups (svivot), summer camps (machanot), leadership seminars, Shabbatonim, and other activities.
+They also operate gap year courses in Israel which are available to worldwide members.

 Each age group from third grade to eighth grade has a section common to all scouts of the youth movement in Israel and around the world.

+Activity Structure

+The movement accepts members from 3rd grade for a preparation month, and after this month, they become an integral part of the movement.
+Each age group, from 3rd to 8th grade, has a tribal name shared by all members in Israel and around the world within the same age group.
+The tribe's name changes at the end of the last Sabbath of the movement's organizational month.